INTERVIEW: Kamal Nandi, business head and executive vice president, Godrej Appliances

 What is your expectation from the upcoming festive season?

 We had Onam few days back and the indicators show that products in the premium category have done well with growth in excess of 50%.
 However, mass product categories are lagging behind.
 Going by this, we see a similar trend in the festive period.
-There is a 95% jump in demand for food disinfection for refrigerators, washing machines and air fryers.
+Demand is coming in for 95% food disinfection technology in refrigerators and washing machines.
 We are gearing up our supply side to support this demand.

 So, do you think that premium products will fuel the growth this festive season?